ArtLab

 Will we one day have gardens on the moon?

-The dome in Le Jardin Lunaire is made from mycelium, a fungal network that thrives between forests and soil, connects plants, and breaks down organic material.
+The dome in Le Jardin Lunaire will be made from mycelium, a fungal network that thrives between forests and soil, connects plants, and breaks down organic material.
 Mycelium is an extraordinary material with many sustainable uses and is increasingly replacing fossil-based materials in daily products.

 Mycelium made from the Ganoderma fungus is lightweight and biodegradable but also strong.
 This makes it a great material for sculptural installations.
 The organic aesthetics of mycelium structures also evoke a sense of otherworldly beauty.